How to Install a Pop-Up Sink Drain with Overflow?

 Step 1: Remove the Old Drain

-Before installing the new pop-up drain, you need to remove the old one.
-Place a bucket under the sink to catch any residual water.
-Use an adjustable wrench to loosen the slip nuts connecting the drain pipe to the old drain.
-Unscrew the drain flange from the top of the sink and remove any remaining components.
+Place a bucket under the sink to catch residual water.
+Use an adjustable wrench to loosen the slip nuts and disconnect the drain pipe.
+Unscrew the old drain flange from the sink and remove any remaining components.

 Step 2: Prepare the New Drain

-Disassemble the new pop-up drain by removing the flange, gaskets, and tailpiece.
+Disassemble the new pop-up drain.
 Apply a thin layer of plumber’s putty or silicone sealant to the underside of the drain flange to create a watertight seal.

 Step 3: Insert the Drain into the Sink

-Insert the drain body through the sink’s drain hole from the top.
-Make sure it aligns properly with the overflow opening if your sink has one.
-From underneath the sink, slide the gasket and washer onto the drain body, then secure it with the locking nut.
-Tighten the nut using a wrench, but avoid overtightening to prevent damage.
+Insert the drain body through the sink’s drain hole from above.
+From underneath, slide on the gasket and washer, then secure with the locking nut.
+Tighten the nut with a wrench—avoid overtightening.

 Step 4: Connect the Overflow Hole